 Tradescantia Care Must-Knows

 Tradescantias are quite tolerant of different sun exposures.
 For the best coloring, plant in full sun, which generates the most blossoms possible.
 Inside, they tolerate just about any type of sunlight, but in shade they may become washed-out looking.
-Too little sun causes legginess of plants prone to being leggy.
+Too little sun causes legginess, meaning the stems grow in a stretched out way with few leaves on them.

 Though it may not be necessary, an occasional pruning and grooming of tradescantias will make for a more appealing plant.
 Some types tend to lose their lower leaves, creating unattractive naked stems.
 Luckily, this is easily remedied by pinching the growing tips to encourage branching.
 If old plants are large and seem beyond repair, start a new one from cuttings.
 This is easily done by cutting a small branch, removing the lower leaves (leave a few at the tip) and sticking the cutting in water or soil.
 When starting cuttings in water, once roots emerge, transplant to evenly moist soil.